Catalog Quick Links

 COSD 515 Voice Disorders

 This course investigates the etiology, symptomatology, development, diagnosis, intervention, and prevention of voice disorders in children and adults.
-Controversies about current treatment strategies are discussed.
+Models of current treatment strategies are discussed.

 Number of Credits: 3